 Leaders Conversation Panel 1 | Selectors in debate: 2019 and beyond

 Challenging markets and broad uncertainty have made for a mixed bag of successes and setbacks this year.
-Fixed income strategies have dominated flows; select thematics remain attractive as long-term plays; alternatives, particularly real estate and infrastructure, have proven popular; and Chinese equities are back in favour after a rough ride in 2018.
+Fixed income strategies have dominated flows, as have multi-asset plays; select thematics remain attractive as long-term plays although equity strategies, in general, are struggling to garner flows; and alternatives, particularly real estate and infrastructure, have proven popular.
 But with cash levels still high, the quality (and prescience) of banks’ advisory is very much under the microscope.

 As we enter the fourth quarter, Asia’s preeminent fund selectors take stock of the year that has been and, importantly, share their priorities for Q4 and beyond.